awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 #### How long does it take to initially deploy the Cloud Intelligent Dashboards Framework?
-Assuming [pre-requisites](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/)were met correctly the automation would take around 5-10 minutes to deploy, manual lab execution can take up to 60 minutes.
+Assuming [pre-requisites](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/)were met correctly the automation would take around 5-10 minutes to deploy.

 #### Do I need to learn any coding skills to customize the analysis?
 No, just AWS native BI service QuickSight and customer facing data Cost and Usage Reports structure.
 Here is public documentation for [QuickSight](https://docs.aws.amazon.com/quicksight/index.html) and [Cost Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/data-dictionary.html).